ipfs/ipfs-desktop/README.md

 ### Where is the configuration and logs?

 The configuration file and logs are located on `~/Library/Application Support/IPFS Desktop` on macOS and `%appdata%/ipfs-desktop` on Windows.
 For quick access to this folders, just right-click on your tray icon and then 'Logs Directory'.
+To open the config file directly, just click 'Configuration File' instead.

 ### How do we select the IFPS repo location?